Froelund/strapi-plugin-images/README.md

 ### Resizing endpoint

-This endpoint can be called with some manipulation parameters.
+This endpoint can be called with some transformation parameters.

 Examples: